Where to Eat Before Going to a Calgary Flames Game

 A post shared by The King Eddy (@kingeddyyyc)

 The historic venue located next door to the National Music Centre is one of the most happening pre-game spots in the city, thanks to its proximity to the Dome, live musical performances and Hockey Happy Hour (more on that below).
-The eclectic menu will satisfy every palate, with options ranging from chickpea fritters and cheese boards to buttermilk fried chicken.
+The menu will satisfy every palate, with options ranging from tuna poke and cheese and charcuterie boards to buttermilk fried chicken sandwiches.

 Happy hour alert: The King Eddy hosts Hockey Happy Hour when the Flames are home at the Dome.
-From 4 to 7 p.m., find drink specials and discounted happy hour snacks, including the King Eddy Platter that’s loaded with springs rolls, jerk chicken, sliders and more.
+Find drink specials and discounted happy hour snacks, including a smash burger with lots of toppings and vegetarian samosas.

 438 9 Ave.
 S.E., 403-829-6016, kingeddy.ca